btschwertfeger/python-cmethods/README.md

 Notes:

 - When using the `adjust_3d` method you have to specify the method by name.
-- For the multiplicative linear scaling and delta method is a maximum scaling factor of 10 set.
-This can be changed by the `max_scaling_factor` parameter.
+- For the multiplicative linear scaling and the delta method as well as the variance scaling method a maximum scaling factor of 10 is defined.
+This can be changed by the parameter `max_scaling_factor`.

----

 ## Examples (see repository on [GitHub](https://github.com/btschwertfeger/Bias-Adjustment-Python))

-`/examples/examples.ipynb`: Notebook containing different methods and plots
+Notebook with different methods and plots: `/examples/examples.ipynb`

-`/examples/do_bias_correction.py`: Example script for adjusting climate data
+Example script for adjusting climate data: `/examples/do_bias_correction.py`

 ```bash
 python3 do_bias_correction.py         \